Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Murray/Li/Sastry book chapter 3.3.2 ff
 * Lynch/Park Modern Robotics preprint 2017.
 Not about Paden-Kahan, but much about screw theory
 * McCarthy: Introcution to Theoretical kinematics.
 Has some wasted pages, but is very affordable and provides good summaries about many topics including quaternions and closed chains.
 * Peter Corke: Robotics, Vision and Control 2nd ed.
 2nd ed is important, as in this edition screw theory was added as topic.
 Uses Matlab a lot, as Corke is an original developer of robotics toolbox and machine vision toolbox of Matlab.
+He offers two open source versions of the toolboxes.

 articles
 * 1 free + 2 parallel: Dimovski et al, Algorithmic approach to geometric...: one axis plus 2 parallel axes, without perpendicular requirement of first axis of Chen et al. PK2 modified